-A variety of terms is used to describe the research conducted by scientists.
+There are a variety of terms used to describe the research conducted by scientists.
 Research can be categorized as descriptive, explanatory, or predictive; basic or applied; and quantitative or qualitative.
 These categories are not necessarily mutually exclusive.
 For example, a study may be descriptive, applied, and qualitative.
-Although this sounds complicated, when you understand the definitions, it will become clear.
+While this sounds very complicated, when you understand the definitions, it will become clear.

 One way to classify research is by its aims.
-Descriptive research answers "What is it?"
+Descriptive research answers, "What is it?"
 This category of research is concerned with providing accurate descriptions and can involve observation of a phenomenon in its natural setting.
 The goal of the explanatory category is to identify the relationships a phenomenon has with individuals, groups, situations, or events.
-Explanatory studies address why or how phenomena are related.
+Explanatory studies address "why" or "how" phenomena are related.
 Predictive research aims to forecast precise relationships between dimensions of phenomena or differences between groups.
-This category of research addresses when the phenomena will occur.
-Table 1-5 provides an example of how these different types helped nurses to better understand the phenomenon of pain during chest tube removal.
+This category of research addresses "when" the phenomena will occur.
+Table 1-4 provides an example of how these different types helped nurses to better understand the phenomenon of pain during chest tube removal.

-Another way to classify research is to consider whether findings can be used to solve real-world problems.
+Another way to classify research is to consider whether findings can be used to solve real world problems.
 Basic research, sometimes known as bench research, seeks to gain knowledge for the sake of gaining that knowledge.
 This knowledge may or may not become applicable to practical issues or situations.
 It may be years before a discovery becomes useful when it is combined with other discoveries.
 For example, vitamin K was studied for the sake of learning more about its properties.
 Years later, the knowledge gained about its mechanism of action during coagulation formed the foundation for vitamin K becoming an accepted treatment for bleeding disorders.
 In contrast, the aim of applied research is to discover knowledge that will solve a clinical problem.
 The findings typically have immediate application to bring about changes in practice, education, or administration.

 Quantitative and qualitative are terms that are also used to distinguish among types of research.
-Philosophical approach, research questions, designs, and data all provide clues to assist you in differentiating between these two methods of classification.
+Philosophical approach, research questions, designs, and data all provide clues to assist you to differentiate between these two methods of classification.
 Quantitative research views the world as objective.
 This implies that researchers can separate themselves from phenomena being studied.
 The focus is on collecting empirical evidence, in other words, evidence gathered through the five senses.
 Researchers quantify observations by using numbers to obtain precise measurements that can later be statistically analyzed.
 Many quantitative studies test hypotheses.
 In contrast, the premise of qualitative research is that the world is not objective.
-There can be multiple realities because the context of the situation is different for each person and can change with time.
-The emphasis is on verbal descriptions that explain descriptive research:
+There can be multiple © Jones & Bartlett Learning, LLC.
+NOT FOR SALE OR DISTRIBUTION.

+Descriptive research:

-A category of research that is concerned with providing accurate descriptions of phenomena explanatory research: Research concerned with identifying relationships among phenomena predictive research:
+Research concerned with providing accurate descriptions about phenomena relationships among phenomena

+Explanatory research: Research concerned with identifying

+Predictive research:

-Research that forecasts precise relationships between dimensions of phenomena or differences between groups basic research:
+Research that forecasts precise relationships between dimensions of phenomena or differences between groups

+Basic research:

-Research to gain knowledge for the sake of gaining knowledge; bench research applied research:
+Research to gain knowledge for the sake of gaining knowledge

+Applied research:

-Research to discover knowledge that will solve a clinical problem quantitative research: Research that uses numbers to obtain precise measurements qualitative research:
+Research to discover knowledge that will solve a clinical problem

+Quantitative research: Research that uses numbers to obtain precise measurements

+Qualitative research: